sanjoydasjoy/Networking/Address Resolution.md

 - Enterprise-grade network switches may offer features like Dynamic ARP Inspection (DAI) to prevent spoofed ARP replies
 - In very secure environments, some admins use static ARP entries to lock mappings in place

-<br><br>

-## What You Will Do in the Packet Tracer Activity

-In your lab simulation, you’ll observe how ARP works in a practical setting

-You’ll practice:

-1. Watching an ARP Request and Reply in real time
-2. Looking at the switch’s MAC address table to see how it tracks device connections
-3. Seeing how ARP helps a device communicate with a different network by finding the gateway’s MAC address

 <br>